 What are the top benefits?

-To Dr. Eithne Burke, co-director of the Breast Services at Wake Radiology, the benefits are simple.
+To Dr. Eithne Burke, breast imaging radiologist at Wake Radiology UNC REX, the benefits are simple.

 - Provides greater clarity and detail